 On a similar topic, I also encourage you to have a professional distrust of ABA (Applied Behavioural Analysis), and any other interventions which seek to change a child’s “autistic behaviours” whilst ignoring their actual needs.
 For example: if an autistic child flaps their hands as a sign of distress, and an intervention provider makes them stop flapping their hands, the end result is a distressed child who can’t communicate their stress.

-Compliance therapy is a big and dangerous thing, often entering schools under the disguise of professional qualifications and fancypants terminology.
+Compliance training (often mistaken as compliance ‘therapy’- thanks to Naughty Autie for pointing this out) is a big and dangerous thing, often entering schools under the disguise of professional qualifications and fancypants terminology.
 But as an educational professional with a commitment to safeguarding children’s wellbeing, you should professionally object to any intervention where the objective is to “make the child stop flapping their hands”, rather than “discern what is distressing the child and help them develop coping strategies”.

 3. Recognise the importance of school policy (but don’t be afraid to give feedback about it).